 It’s that time of year that we begin our reports summarizing the season for the Blue Jays’ minor league affiliates.
-We begin (like we did last year) with the lowest level club, the Dominican Summer League Blue Jays.
+And so we begin our first post-season report in two years with the Dominican Summer League Blue Jays.

-The DSL Blue Jays, under manager John Tamargo Jr., had a solid season, finishing 35-35, five games ahead of their pythagorean record of 30-40.
-They finished third in their division (the Baseball City division), 11 1/2 games behind the DSL Reds who had the third best record in the league.
-Of the 45 teams in the Dominican Summer League, the Blue Jays had the 27th best runs scored per game, scoring 5.00 runs per game which was below the league average of 5.28 runs per game with an offense that averaged 17.4 years old (slightly under the league average of 17.7 years).
-The pitching finished 12th-worst, allowing 5.86 runs per game, which was well below average, with a pitching staff that averaged 17.6 years old with a league average of 18.3 years.
+The DSL Blue Jays, under manager Dane Fujinaka had a strong season, finishing in first place in the Baseball City Division with a 38-19 record, a game and a half ahead of the DSL Padres, and two games ahead of their pythagorean record of 36-21.
+Of the 46 teams in the Dominican Summer League, the Blue Jays had the seventh best runs scored per game, scoring 5.70 runs per game which well above the league average of 4.77 runs per game with an offense that averaged 17.9 years old (right at the league average).
+The pitching finished 12th, allowing 4.25 runs per game, which was, again, above average, with a pitching staff that averaged 18.4 years old with a league average of 18.7 years.

 Blue Jays from Away Player of the Game Champion